Maximizing political support and ensuring the best regulatory framework for our Members

 Protecting the European audiovisual model and cultural diversity

-The European Broadcasting Union (EBU), representing 73 public service media organizations across 56 countries,...
+The EBU, representing 73 public service media organisations across 56 countries, has expressed deep disappoint...

 The Audiovisual Media Services Directive (AVMSD) has promoted an open, diverse and vibrant audiovisual...